-1Similar results hold for games without side payments [62].
+&lt;sup>1Similar results hold for games without side payments [64].

-2An example making this point appears in Shubik and Wooders [54].
+&lt;sup>2An example making this point appears in Shubik and Wooders [54].

 Besides assumptions on the structure of the economies or games considered, solution theory also requires behavioral assumptions - the competitive equilibrium requires that individuals take prices as given (by some unknown source) and optimize while the core is based on the idea that if a group of individuals can be better off by forming a coalition and reallocating resources and activities within that coalition, then they will do so.
 These behavioral assumptions are problematic, those of the core perhaps no more so than those of the competitive equilibrium.
-An alternative to the behavioral assumption of the core that may be easier for economists to swallow is that entrepreneurs form coalitions whenever there exists an opportunity to profit from doing so; there is a long literature taking this approach or closely related approaches, for example, Pauly [42], Shapley and Shubik [49], [58] and Bennett and Wooders [5].3 The literature on contestable markets, for example, Baumol, Panzer and Willig [4] takes a similar approach; roughly this literature suggests that the presence of entrepreneurs who are ever-ready to enter a market if there is an opportunity to profit ensures that prevailing prices are perfectly competitive.
+An alternative to the behavioral assumption of the core that may be easier for economists to swallow is that entrepreneurs form coalitions whenever there exists an opportunity to profit from doing so; there is a long literature taking this approach or closely related approaches, for example, Pauly [42], Shapley and Shubik [49], [58] and Bennett and Wooders [5].
+The literature on contestable markets, for example, Baumol, Panzer and Willig [4] takes a similar approach; roughly this literature suggests that the presence of entrepreneurs who are ever-ready to enter a market if there is an opportunity to profit ensures that prevailing prices are perfectly competitive.
 Thus, there is some motivation for both the core and the competitive equilibrium in the idea that if prices/payoffs are not competitive, profit maximizing firms will enter.
 From the viewpoint of the behavioral assumptions required, there are arguments in favor of both the core and the competitive equilibrium.

-Since the seminal papers of Shubik [50], Debreu and Scarf [17] and Aumann [3], equivalence of the core and price-taking equilibrium and approximate equivalence has been shown in a variety of contexts, including in economies with coalition production (Hildenbrand [24] and Böhm [6] for example), in economies with public goods (Conley [9] and Vasil'ev, Weber and Wiesmeth [55] for example), economies with local public goods or clubs (several papers referenced herein - see [66] for further references) and in economies with finite coalitions and widespread externalities (Hammond, Kaneko and Wooders [23] and Hammond [22] for example).
-Indeed, with quasi-linear utilitities, large economies, including those with nonconvexities, indivisibilities, coalition
+Since the seminal papers of Shubik [50], Debreu and Scarf [17] and Aumann [3], equivalence of the core and price-taking equilibrium and approximate equivalence has been shown in a variety of contexts, including in economies with coalition production (Hildenbrand [24] and Böhm [6] for example), in economies with public goods (Conley [9] and Vasil'ev, Weber and Wiesmeth [55] for example), economies with local public goods or clubs (several papers referenced herein - see [69] for further references) and in

-3Pauly treats the case of essentially identical players and economies with quasi-transferable utilities.
-[58] treats multiple types; these results are applied in Bennett and Wooders to problems of firm formation.
+&lt;sup>3Pauly treats the case of essentially identical players and economies with quasi-transferable utilities.
+Wooders [58] treats multiple types; these results are applied in Bennett and Wooders [5] to problems of firm formation.
 For NTU games, it can be shown that under certain conditions, the core is equivalent to a "no-entry" equilibrium (a typescript with such results is available on request from the second author).